A Natural Approach To The Glucose Test During Pregnancy

 1 medium white potato or 1 small sweet potato (30g carbs)

-These are just two of many natural alternatives that are possible.
 These substitutes for the glucose test during pregnancy offer a more gradual release of glucose into the bloodstream.
 This can help prevent a sharp sugar high and the dreadful sugar crash that follows.

 *This content is for informational purposes only and is not medical advice.